Degree Requirements

 Contact CLAS Academic and Student Services at latinamerica [at] stanford.edu (subject: MA%20application%20inquiry) (latinamerica[at]stanford[dot]edu)

-MA Handbook
+M.A.
+Handbook

 Consult the handbook for program -specific policies, procedures, and information to successfully navigate your degree.